 10: “We’re breaking all of the rules.
 Even our own rules.
 And how do we do that?
 By leaving plenty of room for X quantities.”
 John Cage.

 Helpful Hints: Always be around.
 Come or go to everything.
 Always go to classes.
-Read anything yoiu can get your hands on.
+Read anything you can get your hands on.
 Look at movies carefully, often.
 Save everything–it might come in handy later.
-There should be new rules next week.

 John Cage’s beautiful piano piece, Dream (1948)